ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Data Preprocessing

 \section{Data Preprocessing}

 In this section, we describe the offline preprocessing pipeline for three data sources: IcM (historical mitigated incidents), documentation, and code repositories.
-These pipelines build the knowledge base (index) to support context-retrieval skills in the backend, such as \texttt{get\_tsg}, \texttt{get\_icm}, and \texttt{get\_code}.
-Additional pipelines can be created using the same infrastructure to integrate information from other sources, such as Stack Overflow or internal email exchanges.
+These pipelines build the knowledge base (index) to support advanced context-retrieval skills in the backend, such as \texttt{get\_icm}, \texttt{get\_tsg}, and \texttt{get\_code}.
+Additional pipelines are created using the same infrastructure to integrate information from other sources, such as Stack Overflow, email or Git history.